Alab-NII/dynamic-onecommon/README.md

 # Dynamic-OneCommon

-This is the repository for our paper "Maintaining Common Ground in Dynamic Environments" (Udagawa and Aizawa, TACL 2021).
+This is the repository for our paper [Maintaining Common Ground in Dynamic Environments](https://arxiv.org/abs/2105.14207) (Udagawa and Aizawa, TACL 2021).

 <p align="center">
   <img src="figures/first_example.png" width="720"/>